Channel 4 has announced a disturbing new reality TV show where families must decide whether to eat the animal they’ve adopted.

 Not to mention this show gives a totally false image of animal farming in the UK and beyond.
 Two-thirds of farmed animals are raised in factory farming, never seeing the outdoors or receiving any kind of love from a human or each other.
 This show maintains the idyllic image of cows frolicking in fields we see on Red Tractor adverts and fails to mention that most farmed animals only come in contact with humans when it’s time for breeding or slaughter.

-If Channel 4 is truly interested in “the reality of an animal’s journey from field to plate”, they should be conducting investigations of animal farms in the UK, where animals are routinely forced to live in filthy squalor until their time for slaughter comes.
+But if Channel 4 is truly interested in “the reality of an animal’s journey from field to plate”, they would surely be conducting investigations of animal farms in the UK, where animals are routinely forced to live in filthy squalor until their time for slaughter comes.
 Asking a family to look after a sentient being with the same capacity to love and feel pain as their cat or dog is clearly a far cry from the reality of animal farming in the UK.

 Not only this, but we are in the midst of an environmental emergency.
-Animal agriculture is causing more greenhouse gas emissions than all the transport on earth combined, yet for some reason, Channel 4 has decided to broadcast animal cruelty to discuss the topic rather than discuss the ethics and environmental arguments in a compassionate way.
+Animal agriculture is causing more greenhouse gas emissions than all the transport on earth combined, yet for some reason, Channel 4 has decided to broadcast animal cruelty to discuss the topic.
 It’s hard to see how this show appropriately addresses the crisis caused by animal agriculture, despite claiming it is tackling this societal issue.